4 Tips To Improve Your Digestion (And Your Life)

 These can really assist your digestive function, especially if your diet includes animal products, refined sugars, refined carbohydrates or a lot of fats, even healthy fats (and of course processed foods!).
 They also will help you to assimilate more nutrition from the foods you are eating with them.

 I recommend taking a high quality digestive enzyme containing hydrochloric acid before or with every meal and/or including freshly made or store bought fresh, raw fermented veggies like sauerkraut or kimchi.
 These must be the unpasteurized kind found in the refrigerated section at your health food store, not the canned or jarred kind with added sugars and vinegars.
 Enjoy a half cup with each meal.
-Check out this post for a how-to on making fermented veggies at home.

 Of course, I must mention that also doing at-home enemas or getting professional gravity-fed colonics is massively helpful in eliminating old waste and gas, and improving your bowel function!
 (They're a must if you’re not getting the improvements in your digestive function that you’d like.)